-- 8.17 It is agreed a telephone(s) shall be made available to all members at all times for incoming or outgoing emergency purposes and that incoming messages shall be relayed immediately. - 8.18 While working on projects, the Employer shall be responsible to provide parking for all employees within a reasonable distance from the job site.
+- 8.17 It is agreed a telephone(s) shall be made available to all employees at all times for incoming or outgoing emergency purposes and that incoming messages shall be relayed immediately.
+No employee shall be permitted to use a cell phone or smart phone for personal purposes during working hours, excluding rest and meal breaks, except in case of an emergency. - 8.18 While working on projects, the Employer shall be responsible to provide parking for all employees within a reasonable distance from the job site.
 No costs shall be incurred by the Employer.